ogecko/alpaca-benro-polaris/docs/betatest.md

 * Cynical Sarge (Andrew Sargent) - I would like to participate in the Beta testing of the Polaris driver.
 * Ramymah (Ramy Mahdy) - I was wondering if I can be of any help?
 I’m a software quality engineer at Apple and I have a lot of Apple devices that run iOS/ iPadOS and macOS.

-# Beta Test Results Summary
+# Beta Test Result - Raw Feedback

 # jdm5001 (David Morrison)
 ## Test Environment